flatironinstitute/spikeforest_old/docs/spike_sorting.md

 )
 ```

-By using `_container='default'` you do not need to install spyking circus, although if you do have spiking circus on your machine, you could simply use `_container=None`.
+By using `_container='default'` you do not need to install spyking circus, although if you do have spyking circus on your machine, you could simply use `_container=None`.

 Other spike sorters are in progress (YASS, KiloSort, IronClust).